 Population responses to individual questions

 For each scenario we initially analysed the percentage (%) of respondents answering in each of the seven (unable to decide, sub-threshold, non-recovery, mild, moderate, severe and upper threshold) answer categories.
-The scores were used to classify a scenario using dendrogram analysis (see Allocating procedures to severity categories below) and the scenario score profile (by bar- and radar plots, see below).
+The scores were used to classify a scenario using dendrogram analysis (see Allocating procedures to severity categories below) and the scenario score profile (by bar and radar plots, see below).

 Although “non-recovery” is in the list of prospective severity classifications, it is not part of a graded sequence of severity from sub-threshold (below the lower threshold for regulation) to the upper threshold.
 Therefore, we recalculated the % responses for all scenarios (except the three scenarios assessed as non-recovery) excluding the “non-recovery” scores for the 47 scenarios that were clearly not in this category.
 Subtraction of the non-recovery scores had no significant impact on the mean scores in each category over all 47 scenarios not in the non-recovery category (data not shown).
 The scores for 47 scenarios without the non-recovery scores are used in radar plots, and also to calculate a single score for each scenario to enable comparison between sub-groups and ranking of scenarios (see Allocating procedures to severity categories and Numerical scoring of scenarios for comparison of sub-groups below).